What Mount Rainier Can Teach Us

 they are not plagued like other people.

-But Rainier challenges Bill and Hank in different ways about their humanity, and by extension to all of us.
+But Rainier challenges Bill and Hank in different ways about their humanity, and by extension, all of us.
 Bill needs to resolve the issue of what it means to NOT meet a goal, or prosper.
 While certain goals are noble and worthwhile, we always need to evaluate them against God’s priorities.
 It is my hope and prayer that Bill finds contentment in the preparation and effort he put into his Rainier climb.

 Hank’s cavalier preparation was a very different struggle.
 He made it to the top while others turned around.
 Indeed, he barely summited, but I wonder if Hank will be tempted in future endeavors to look back on his climb of Mt.
 Rainier and think he can succeed with similarly little effort.